 Adding the Lejonklou Sagatun stereo preamp in normal mode (inputs selectable), while retaining the C1 DAC switched to fixed volume, the sound does not become soft and mushy, rather the inverse!
 First, the bass firms up.
 It’s not only more solid but also still well-defined and well-paced and the entire delivery also gains more presence, while retaining the overall feeling of refinement.
 It isn’t an improvement across the board, though, and how could it be?
 Many manufacturers claim it and I’ve felt that some came close but I’ve yet to encounter the first analog preamp that is truly entirely transparent to the source.
 The best preamp that I heard so far is the Jeff Rowland Corus + PSU but, on balance, even that super-esoteric product could not keep me from removing the preamp from the chain entirely and going DAC-direct.
 Of course, the C1 is one of only a handful of DACs that are truly so great as to allow this without penalties in other fields, but anyway, let’s get back to the Lejonklou preamp.
 What’s lost, compared to the DAC-direct route, is a measure of Retina-like fluid crispness and precision – call it micro-resolution.
 But still, the sound is highly refined.
 In my book, resolution is not necessarily the same as refinement because the former can also lead to a dry and matter-of-fact sound while the latter can also describe a sound that is very gentle and fluid even if not particularly well-defined.
 Either way, the Lejonklou Sagatun preamp is clearly working highly synergistically with the Tundra power amp, in this case making for a subjectively better-balanced and more powerful delivery than via the DAC-direct route.

-As mentioned further up the preamp has traditional inputs as well as a Single Source direct input.
+As mentioned the preamp has traditional inputs as well as a Single Source direct input.
 This requires using physically different connectors on the preamp’s input- and output side which has the consequence that the other inputs cannot be used.
 But then, many systems have only one source so that may not be the sacrifice that it seems to be.
 Not really knowing what to expect I switched the cables and lo and behold – this brought back a significant portion of the crispness and precision that were reduced when the preamp was added to the signal path!
 Connected this way, a small impact on the DAC’s transparency can still be heard but now it really is minimal.
 And, as I mentioned, no preamp that I heard so far, is totally transparent.
 Fredrik clearly is on to something here!
 Since the difference in sound was so profound, I chose to only use this input for the remainder of the review.